 Collaboration and excellent communication are critical to the success of projects like this.

 The ability to engage all parties involved in the project, especially building services engineers and contractors, early in the design process is hugely beneficial.

 Never underestimate the complexity of building services and the importance of careful installation and commissioning of equipment.

 We engage with a wide range of stakeholders from school children to government ministers at all stages of our project.
 In order to reach net zero carbon targets, it is important to bring everyone along on the journey.

-- Our main objective is to develop and test viable solutions to the scalable decarbonisation of heating and transport within existing market structures.
-Extensive data monitoring in our buildings has enabled us to measure energy generation and consumption; and to develop control strategies that maximise energy efficiency and allow selection of the lowest carbon options for energy use at any time.
+Extensive data monitoring in our buildings has enabled us to measure energy generation and consumption and to develop control strategies that maximise energy efficiency and allow the selection of the lowest carbon options for energy use at any time.